-THE KwaZulu-Natal Department of Public Works has uncovered a multimillion-rand scam involving the alleged fraudulent sale of about 12 hectares of provincial state land in and around Durban.
+KwaZulu-Natal Department of Public Works has uncovered a multimillion-rand scam involving the alleged fraudulent sale of about 12 hectares of provincial-owned land in and around Durban, and an ensuing criminal case could implicate lawyers involved.

-Yesterday, the department went to court to stop businesspeople and companies - Curro Holdings, Nulane Investments and Blue Destiny Property Investment, and businessman Simon Draycott - who bought the land apparently unaware of the alleged scam, from developing or reselling it.
+Yesterday, the department went to court to stop businesspeople and companies, Curro Holdings, Nulane Investments and Blue Destiny Property Investment, and businessman Simon Draycott - that bought the land apparently unaware of the alleged scam, from developing or reselling it.